-In this paper, we want to focus on the precise consequences of the Markov structure of the mixture measure $\Lambda^n_{\theta_L,\theta_R}$.
+In this paper, we focus on the characterization and the precise consequences of the Markov structure of the mixture measure $\Lambda^n_{\theta_L,\theta_R}$.

 As a first result, we prove that in such a setting the measures $\Lambda^n_{\theta_L,\theta_R}$ are completely determined by the system consisting of a single site with left and right reservoirs, i.e., the measures $\Lambda^1_{\theta_L,\theta_R}$.
-As a second result we characterise those single site systems which are ``extendable'', i.e., give rise to a Markov family $\{\Lambda^n_{\theta_L,\theta_R}, n\in\mathbb{N}\}$.
+As a second result, we characterize those single-site systems which are ``extendable'', i.e., give rise to a Markov family $\{\Lambda^n_{\theta_L,\theta_R}, n\in\mathbb{N}\}$.
 Finally, as a third result, under natural assumptions of scaling and translation invariance, we prove that the only possible measures $\Lambda^n_{\theta_L,\theta_R}$ are the ordered Dirichlet distributions which appeared in the generalized harmonic models \cite{carinci2023large}.

 The measures $\Lambda^n_{\theta_L,\theta_R}$ are concentrated on the set of ordered $n$-tuples $\theta_L<\theta_1<\theta_2<\ldots<\theta_n<\theta_R$.
 Because of this ordering restriction, the standard theory of Markov specifications from \cite{georgii} chapter 10 and 11, or the Hammersley-Clifford theorem \cite{Hamm} is not directly applicable as both assume non-null specifications.
 We can think of the measures $\Lambda^n_{\theta_L,\theta_R}$ as the joint distribution of a Markov bridge, i.e., a joint distribution of the form